 The roots and leaves of ashwagandhaare used in Ayurvedic medicine.
 It is considered to be both a tonic and a sedative herb due to its adaptogenic properties.

-Ashwagandha is bitter and astringent in taste, has light and unctuous properties, is hot in potency and has a sweet post digestive effect.
+Ashwagandha is bitter and astringent in taste, has a light and unctuous properties, is hot in potency, and has a sweet post-digestive effect.
 It reduces Kapha and Vata dosha (vatakaphahara).11

 According to the ancient classical medical texts of Ayurveda, ashwagandha has the following medicinal benefits.

 Here are many more ashwagandha benefits and uses.

 According to Ayurveda, milk is considered the best vehicle (anupana) for taking an herb.
 The combination of herbs and milk increases the absorption of the herbs in the body, thereby promoting the effectiveness and potency of that herb.

 An important Ayurvedic principle implies that ashwagandha should be taken with milk.
 In the Charaka Samhita, an ancient Ayurvedic medical text, it’s stated that there is a cause and effect relationship, ‘Karya Karana siddhanta’.

 This means an increase in the quality and quantity of a substance or activity in the body is dependent upon the use of similar substances or activities.18 By similar we mean, having the same properties.